Serializing Complex Types

 Markup Extension

-Markup extensions use the fact that the (de)serialization mechanism in yFiles for HTML uses reflection to discover readable and writable properties of classes and set their values.
+Markup extensions leverage the (de)serialization mechanism in yFiles for HTML, which uses reflection to discover readable and writable properties of classes and set their values.

-A markup extension can be used to support (de)serialization for types which do not fulfill all prerequisites to be (de)serialized themselves.
-It does so by adapting the class it handles to expose all values to be serialized as read/write properties.
+A markup extension supports (de)serialization for types that don’t meet all the prerequisites for being (de)serialized directly.
+It adapts the class it handles to expose all values to be serialized as read/write properties.

 A markup extension is a class that derives from the abstract base class MarkupExtension.
 Creating one enables both the serialization and deserialization of its adapted class.
-When encountering an XML element of a class that is represented by a markup extension, the framework fills the properties of the markup extension with the values of the XML element.
-Afterwards it calls the abstract method provideValue and expects the markup extension to return an object of the desired class, given the values that are set in the properties.
+When the framework encounters an XML element of a class that is represented by a markup extension, it fills the properties of the markup extension with the values from the XML element.
+Then, it calls the abstract method provideValue and expects the markup extension to return an object of the desired class, using the values that are set in the properties.

 Registering a Markup Extension for Deserialization